Last Updated on: September 30th, 2020

 The secret code?

-I have even learned some html code!
-Even though I don’t truly understand how it all works, I have to admit that there are certain instances where knowing certain pieces of code come in handy.
+I have even learned some HTML code!
+Even though I don’t truly understand how it all works, I have to admit that there are certain instances where knowing certain pieces of code comes in handy.

 I can highlight text.
 (You can, too, with this tutorial!)

 Coding, even though I don’t understand it, is not that hard to do if someone gives you the code to do it!
 I have to give a shout out Greg Narayan (from Dear Blogger) for providing me with such code.
 (Thanks, Greg!)